dai-shi/waku/README.md

 };
 ```

-Metadata could also be generated programmatically.
+Metadata can also be generated programmatically.

 ```tsx
 // ./src/pages/index.tsx